THE ISLANDER FOUNDATION

 For all venues:

-• PANTS – Black (preferably NOT Jeans) – NO SHORTS!
+• PANTS – Black (NO Jeans) – NO SHORTS!

 • SHIRT – White with NO printing, long or short sleeved (preferably collared, button up)